lambduli/resin/README.md

 Example: `∃ x Prop(x, Sucᶜ(Zeroᶜ))`

 This can be especially useful in the REPL where you can't write a `constants` section.
 It also makes upper-case functions possible at all.

+### Aliases

+Only a quite restricted alias rules are allowed.
+A valid alias is a *constant* that means it does not have an argument list at the use-site—they must be fully applied.
+At the use-site, aliases can not go with the `ᶜ` modifier as that would not make sense.
+Aliases can be numbers.

 ### Numbers